Is a Cover Letter Necessary to Apply for a Job?

 When Not to Send a Cover Letter

-Before you start, check out these cover letter examples to get ideas for your own letters.
-While you do not want to copy these samples precisely, reading them helps reveal what kind of tone is appropriate.
-Plus, take some time to review how to properly format your cover letter – hiring managers will notice if you do not follow these guidelines.
+Review cover letter samples.
+Before you start, look at some cover letter examples to get ideas for your own letters.
+While you don’t want to copy samples, reading them helps reveal what kind of tone is appropriate.
+Plus, you might discover a better way to emphasize your experience.